MatthiasP11/BatForce/README.md

     ```

     This will start both the frontend and backend containers.

-> **NOTE:** Uncomment the lines in the Dockerfiles that follow the section labeled `Command to run the application` and comment out the ones labeled `Command to keep the container running`.
-This will allow you to access the backend and frontend, as described in Point 3.

 3. Open your web browser and navigate to [http://localhost:8080](http://localhost:8080) to access the `frontend` and [http://localhost:8081](http://localhost:8081) to access the `backend`.

-4. Use the form on the frontend to query birthdays from the backend.
+4. Use the form on the frontend to query the name of the town and the year from the backend.

 ## Shutting Down the Docker Containers